tarantool/doc/doc/reference/reference_lua/box_stat/memtx.rst

    box.space.test:replace{1, 1}
    box.space.test:replace{2, 1}

-In the transaction above, we replace three tuples by the `0` key:
+In the transaction above, we replaced three tuples by the `0` key:

 * ``{0, 0}``
 * ``{0, 'aa...aa'}``